 William Byrd (1543-1623) had a way of putting it.
 He was one of the earliest of the great English composers.
 The leading musician of the Elizabethan era, he was a renowned organist and in one of the obituaries that followed his death was described as a “Father of Musicke.”
 He also wrote on music, and in the preface to his Psalmes, Sonnets & Songs, published in 1588, he set down his eight reasons “to perswade every one to learne to sing”

 A message from our chairman

-May I offer a warm welcome to our new website to members both old and new and also to those of you who may be considering joining a choir.
+May I offer a warm welcome to our website to members both old and new and also to those of you who may be considering joining the choir.
 I hope you will find all you need within these pages but if not please do feel free to contact a member of the committee using the Contact Us page.

 I would like to draw your attention to some of the reasons we, and hopefully will you, enjoy singing in our choir and which are described in more detail elsewhere in the website.

 Amchor is a long established friendly choir that strives to promote the finest music across the Chilterns and beyond.
 We are very keen to engage with the local community and do this in a number of ways:

 - Our regular performances twice a year of major choral works.
 For details see our Repetoire page.

 - We are keen to work with and encourage others involved in music making and our orchestras and soloists are drawn from young musicians during their studies or just entering on their professional careers.
 For special concerts, like the War Requiem in 2014, we join with local school choirs and music teachers as well as the County Youth Orchestra.

 - We enhance the enjoyment of music both for ourselves and for our audiences by holding public introductory talks on the works to be sung, delivered by our Musical Director; and offering free voice training to our members, delivered by expert instructors, based on the concert pieces we are rehearsing.